Turkmenistan entry requirements for Japan passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Japanese citizens.
+No. Turkmenistan does not offer visa-on-arrival to Japanese passport holders.
 You must obtain a visa from a Turkmen embassy or consulate before you travel.

-Extensions are not generally available for short-term visitors.
-You must leave before your visa expires.
-Overstaying can result in fines or deportation.
+No. The visa is not extendable.
+You must leave the country before your visa expires.
+Overstaying can result in fines and deportation.

 Official sources